vkontrimas/squint/README.md

 - ~~Pixelate~~
 - Blur
 - Dynamic configuration
-  (Currently I'm hardcoding things as I develop.)
+  *Currently I'm hardcoding things as I develop.*
 - More filters! ✨
 - Multiple displays! 🖥🖥🖥
   *Currently running a single display so multi-display set ups will need testing.*
-- `i3lock` replacement with live blurring 🚀
-  *Neat if a bit wasteful.*
 - Wayland??? 💻
   *I don't currently use it (NVidia 🤷️) but perhaps I'll switch to `sway` on my laptop.*